crewtimer/crewtimer-video-review/README-opencv.md

 The build output can be found in release/build.

-To test the build without installing, use `open release/build/mac/CrewTimer\ FinishLynx\ Connect.app/`
+To test the build without installing, use `open release/build/mac/CrewTimer\ Video\ Review.app/`